Design-and-Innovation-2023/Team6B/docs/launch-marketing/launch-marketing.md

 ---

 # Launch & Marketing
+With the visual design already in place, the team can now leverage this well-crafted design to reinforce the key attractiveness of CharitAble with its launch and marketing efforts.
 The launch strategy is centered around engaging users users from the start, fostering a community of givers who share a collective vision for a better world.
 This is a plan to make CharitAble known far and wide.
 To ensure a successful launch, an understanding of the key attrativeness of the platform is paramount.
 Then, the launch strategy and marketing efforts will follow along with the attractiveness of the platform.

 ## Attraction & Appeal
 The following are the key attractiveness of the platform to appeal to users: